 Office Depot may not, however, without Staples' written consent, offer or agree to divest, license, hold separate (including by trust or otherwise) or otherwise commit Office Depot, Staples or any of their respective subsidiaries to take any action that limits any freedom of action with respect to their ability to retain or operate any of their businesses, services or assets.
 Staples will not be required to agree to or effect any such antitrust restraint with respect to any of its or Office Depot's or their respective subsidiaries' businesses, services or assets, except as described below.
-If necessary to avoid the commencement of any action by any governmental authority challenging the transactions under the merger agreement under antitrust laws, or, if already commenced, to avoid the entry of, or to effect the dissolution of, any order that would prohibit, prevent or restrict the consummation of the transactions contemplated by the merger agreement, Staples will offer, negotiate and agree to, and will effect, any antitrust restraint with respect to Office Depot's businesses, services or assets, except that Staples will not be required to agree to or effect any antitrust restraint with respect to avoid the commencement of any such action or to avoid the entry of, or to effect the dissolution of, any such order, (i) an antitrust restraint with respect to businesses, services or assets of Office Depot avoid the commencement of any such action or to avoid the entry of, or to effect the dissolution of, any such order, (i) an antitrust restraint with respect to businesses, services or assets of Office Depot in the United States that, in the aggregate, generated or were reasonably necessary to service no more than \$1,250,000,000 of Office Depot's revenues in calendar year 2014, and (ii) an antitrust restraint with respect to businesses, services or assets of Office Depot outside the United States, taken as a whole.
-Staples will not be required to agree to or effect any antitrust restraint with respect to Office Depo
+If necessary to avoid the commencement of any action by any governmental authority challenging the transactions under the merger agreement under antitrust laws, or, if already commenced, to avoid the entry of, or to effect the dissolution of, any order that would prohibit, prevent or restrict the consummation of the transactions contemplated by the merger agreement, Staples will offer, negotiate and agree to, and will effect, any antitrust restraint with respect to Office Depot's businesses, services or assets, except that Staples will not be required to agree to or effect any antitrust restraint with respect to any of Office Depot's businesses, services or assets other than, to the extent necessary to avoid the commencement of any such action or to avoid the entry of, or to effect the dissolution of, any such order, (i) an antitrust restraint with respect to businesses, services or assets of Office Depot in the United States that, in the aggregate, generated or were reasonably necessary to service no more than \$1,250,000,000 of Office Depot's revenues in calendar year 2014, and (ii) an antitrust restraint with respect to businesses, services or assets of Office Depot outside the United States, taken as a whole.
+Staples will not be required to agree to or effect any antitrust restraint with respect to Office Depot or Staples unless such actions are conditioned on the occurrence of the closing of the merger or are effective on